silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/02_Controllers/05_Middlewares.md

 authentication, logging, caching, request processing, and many other purposes.

 [notice]
-Note this interface replaces the SilverStripe 3 interface [RequestFilter](api:SilverStripe\Control\RequestFilter), which still works but is deprecated.
+Note this interface replaces the Silverstripe CMS 3 interface [RequestFilter](api:SilverStripe\Control\RequestFilter), which still works but is deprecated.
 [/notice]

 To create a middleware class, implement `SilverStripe\Control\Middleware\HTTPMiddleware` and define the